Skip to content ↓

 The government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for Free School Meals (FSM) and their peers.

 Our key objective at Launde Primary School is to use the Pupil Premium grant to narrow the gap between pupil groups.
 As a school, we have a good track record of ensuring that pupils make good progress.
-Historically levels of attainment are lower for FSM children nationally.
-This is not the case in all of our year groups.
+Nationally children in receipt of Pupil Premium have a lower level of attainment than children not in receipt.
+In Launde we recognise this national trend, and have put in measures to try to counteract this.

 Here are some of the ways the funding is used at our school: